bsbodden/vending-machine-kata/NOTES.md

 - *Test ping-pong*: One person writes a spec, the other person passes it.
 - *No broken commits*: A to-be-implemented feature is represented by a pending spec
+- Whenever possible, refactor the code first then the tests/specs unless the spec change reflects a change in design/direction

 ## Setup